-If you are a patient from another region with questions about reconstructive tattooing - Click HERE
+If you are a patient from another region with questions about reconstructive tattooing - Click Patient Advice

-If you are a tattoo artist with questions about performing reconstructive work - Click HERE
+If you are a tattoo artist with questions about performing reconstructive work - Click Info for Tattoo Artists

-If you are a medical provider with questions about anything other than insurance - Click HERE
+If you are a medical provider with questions about anything other than insurance - Click Medical Providers

 What Can I Expect?

 Usually I will start out by asking you if you have any questions for me.
 (So start thinking of 'em now).
 Try to answer them and then show you pictures of work that I have done in the past.
 (Links below)....
 The we will try to find a comfortable postition for you to sit in.
 Most clients feel more comfrtable with something over their shoulders, so you may want to bring a shirt that buttons up in the front with you.
 From there we will try and find a suitable color.
+I will mix colors and place them directly on your skin so that you can see what tones and color that you like.
 Once we are both happy with the color I will mark out the area that we will be working to fill.
 The tattooing itself takes about 15 minutes per side.
+The tattooing is not done on a constant run - but in short burst interspersed with color refilling on the machine.
+You can take breaks and have me stop any time that you would like.
 For most everyone the noise that the machine makes is the most annoying part.
 While the tattooing does hurt normally I find that the combination of what you have been through prior to this and the damage to nerve endings makes it pretty tolerable.
 It is possible to use local anesthetics prior to the procedure - but generally is not necessary and always complicates the healing process.
 If you have extreme sensitivity or pain in the area that we will be working in - please contact me directly before your appointment and we can discuss possible options.

 After we are finished I will let you check everything out in a mirror... make sure everything is ok, explain to you once again (because I will have probably mentioned many times already by this point) that the tattoo will be darker and redder right now than it will be when it is healed.